wounded-pixels/dsp-playground/README.md

 * prettier
 * jest and storybook for components
 * snapshots for components

+## Extractions
+* refactor equalizer control as generic   no amplitude
+  * to where? new project? doesn't really fit bindings

 ## Navigation and Chunking
 * start page should be sticky - maybe the add sines?